Overview

 The proposed option for Chesil Cove involves the following:

 A timeline for these works is not yet set.
+This design will be put forward as part of the outline business case application to the Environment Agency.
 The outline business case will be put forward over the coming months and if approved, funding will be sought.
+All designs and ideas are at a conceptual stage.

 We would like to hear views from residents and visitors as to how these works would impact them and discuss potential options for the repair works.